 in Hillside Woods

 A forest can healthfully sustain about ten deer per square mile.
-We have 70-120 in Hastings' two square miles (of which much is paved and with houses!).
+We have 70-120 in Hastings' two square miles (of which much is paved and with houses! - and this is down from the peak of 270 pre-contraception study and coywolf expansion).
 The foresters who looked at our woods said it was the worst case of deer over-browse they had seen in their careers.
-The deer are eating things that they would normally turn up their noses at.
+The deer are eating things that they would normally turn up their noses at, such as beech trees.

 Deer are surviving by eating our yards.
 They mainly sleep in the woods and nibble on anything that sprouts up as they go by.